harveysanders/javascript-thinking-in-objects/README.md

     model = require('./model');
 ```

-Cool, we've now imported the model module into our app, we can begin to use our person custom datatype!  <a href="http://nodejs.org/api/modules.html" target="_blank"></a>There's a more to learn about Node.js modules, there definitions and importations, but that's the basics!
+Cool, we've now imported the model module into our app, we can begin to use our person custom datatype!  <a href="http://nodejs.org/api/modules.html" target="_blank"></a>There's a lot more to learn about Node.js modules, there are definitions and importations, but that's the basics!

 **TODO 5**